Improve your business one process at a time

 As you go through this process keep in mind that some functions are more critical for you to work on and some you can outsource pretty soon such as Technology, Treasury and Controller.

 Pro-tip: It can be helpful to build out a process as you are doing the actual work.
-This way you don't feel like you are losing valuable time but you still improve you business for the future.
+Use a software to record yourself doing the task and have your employee write the Standard Operating Procedure (SOP).
+This way you don't feel like you are losing valuable time but you still improve your business for the future.

 A note on software